Baked in a hot oven, these chicken leg quarters emerge with browned skin and juicy meat. It's an easy, hands-off recipe that practically cooks itself.

 The detailed instructions and step-by-step photos are included in the recipe card.
 Here's a quick overview.

-Arrange the chicken on a rimmed, parchment-lined baking sheet or a greased 9x13-inch baking dish.
-Generously coat it with olive oil and sprinkle it with spices.
+Arrange the chicken on a rimmed baking sheet and sprinkle it with salt, pepper, and spices.

-Bake the chicken until fully cooked.
-This should take 40-45 minutes in a 425°F oven.
-Serve immediately.
+Bake the chicken until it reaches at least 165°F. This should take 40-45 minutes at 425°F. Serve immediately.
 Look at that gorgeous, crispy skin!

 This chicken was so delicious!
 I have not had chicken like this in twenty years.
 It is so good!
 Thank you for this simple recipe.